svgeesus/EuroMPE/Design notes.md

 Avoid non-linear calibration curves.
 These are fine for pulling poorly-tracking oscillators into tune but then the same errors affect the other modules using pitch (filters etc).
 Instead go for high linearity, and use with well tracking oscillators.

-Output the same frequency for 440Hz on all pitch channels.
+Output the same voltage (frequency calculated for the given CV, e.g. for 440Hz) on all pitch channels.
+Also a sine output from one of the T3.6 DAcs, e.g. 440Hz, for beat frequency tuning).
 Use FreqMeasure library to provide a frequency input, showing the frequency on the LCD screen.
 This allows each oscilator to be tuned the same.
 These pins support measuring frequency:

-#define FTM0_CH0_PIN 22
+- #define FTM0_CH0_PIN 22
-#define FTM0_CH1_PIN 23
+- #define FTM0_CH1_PIN 23
-#define FTM0_CH2_PIN  9
+- #define FTM0_CH2_PIN  9
-#define FTM0_CH3_PIN 10
+- #define FTM0_CH3_PIN 10
-#define FTM0_CH4_PIN  6
+- #define FTM0_CH4_PIN  6
-#define FTM0_CH5_PIN 20
+- #define FTM0_CH5_PIN 20
-#define FTM0_CH6_PIN 21
+- #define FTM0_CH6_PIN 21
-#define FTM0_CH7_PIN  5
+- #define FTM0_CH7_PIN  5